JessieArr/DancersGame/pokemon/scarlet-violet/index.md

 has-children: true
 ---
 # Pokemon Scarlet and Violet
-Pokemon Scarlet and Violet are the 8th generation of Pokemon.
+Pokemon Scarlet and Violet are the 8th generation of Pokemon...